 1971 ventured further into television experimentation by doing something highly unusual: the 90-minute drama.
 "The NBC Mystery Movie" was an umbrella program (one that rotates different shows througout the month), that introduced us to some of television's greatest moments.
 Columbo, McCloud, McMillan and Wife, among others were immensely popular.
 Even Night Gallery found a place under this umbrella before moving into its own time slot.

-The Odd Couple was one dynamically charged and hilarious romp through the 70's wastelands of sitcoms.
+The Odd Couple was an hilarious romp through the array of 70's sitcoms.
 It was a pearl in the ABC oyster.
 Neil Simon's terrific characters were portrayed (much better in my opinion) on television than in the movie of the same title.
 When two diametrically opposed opposites connect like magnets, the thoughts of pizza-stained sweatshirts and Spic N' Span meld together like music and lyrics.

 70's no-brainer sitcoms ruled in popularity with entries such as "Chico and the Man," "Sanford and Son," and "Welcome Back Kotter."
 More popular sitcoms were the likes of "Alice," "WKRP in Cincinatti," "One Day at a Time," and "The Ropers," which held high TV positions.